 Invariably, they arrive at a house or barn and there’s someone there to tell stories about good ol’ Aunt Clare (not her real name) who loved collecting cat sweaters or some such “collectible.”
 However, somewhere in the process of collecting high end cat sweaters, Aunt Clare got on a roll.
 As a result, every room in the house is filled with useless crap and a couple of worthwhile cat sweaters.

-It’s the job of the American pickers to sift through the crap and buy the worthwhile cat sweaters so they can take those cat sweaters home and resell them for a hefty profit.
+It’s the job of the American pickers to sift through the crap and buy worthwhile cat sweaters so they can take those cat sweaters home and resell them for a hefty profit.

 What they never show is how the poor yutz who is left behind has to deal with all of the other useless garbage that Aunt Clare collected over the past 75 years before becoming buried in it one day and suffocating because she was unable to escape.

-Side train of thought: how do these people make enough money to afford to buy all of this stuff?
+Side train of thought: How do these people make enough money to afford to buy all of this stuff?
 It doesn’t just magically appear in your spare bedroom, like how coat hangers reproduce.
 Am I the only one who watches these shows and wonders what the household budget of a typical hoarder looks like (assuming one exists)?

-- Food: $300
+• Food: $300

-- Mortgage: $800
+• Mortgage: $800

-- Car: $200
+• Car: $200

-- Cat sweaters: $5,850
+• Cat sweaters: $5,850

 But what happened to poor Aunt Clare in the first place?
 She had a nice little collection of a few worthwhile, potentially valuable cat sweaters, and somewhere along the way, she rockets herself off the cliff and winds up with a house full of rubbish.

 According to Psychology Today’s Matthew Shanahan, at some point along the way, with a typical hoarder, the ability to estimate how much pleasure a given object will give that person gets out of whack.
 A rational person (which, to be fair, nobody is truly homo economicus) would make a rough guess at how much pleasure a given item or experience would provide and then come up with a price scale for it.
-All the pleasures have relative values, so we spend varying amounts for them.
+All pleasures have relative values, so we spend varying amounts on them.

-By the way, we tend to overestimate the pleasure that we get from material goods (unless there is an associated memory or sentiment attached to that item) and underestimate the pleasure that we get from experiences, leading us to spend way too much money on stuff vis a vis experiences.
+By the way, we tend to overestimate the pleasure that we get from material goods (unless there is an associated memory or sentiment attached to that item) and underestimate the pleasure that we get from experiences, leading us to spend way too much money on stuff vis-a-vis experiences.

 A hoarder, on the other hand, skews the expected pleasure from an item way off the scale while keeping the price scale relatively constant.
 Thus, a $10 cat sweater suddenly will provide, to the hoarder, way more entertainment and pleasure than it would to the average cat sweater aficionado.